mkw18/LLMTextGame/README_en.md

 python web_demo_zh.py
 ```

 The program runs a web server and outputs the URL.
 Open the URL in the browser to use the web demo.
+You need to enter your OpenAI API Key first to guarantee regular service.

 ### CLI Demo